fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 except Exception as e:
 	sys.exit(e);
 ```
 This replaces the code which does the contract create at the moment.
-You’ll see that now, we’ve added two extra lines that will save the contract as a JSON file.
+You'll see that now, we've added two extra lines that will save the contract as a JSON file.
 We can _reconstitute_ the contract from this file to allow us to interact with it further.
 Here is a new Python script which you can save as `interact_with_existing.py`:
 ```
 import sys
 from fetchai.ledger.api import LedgerApi, TokenApi